sofiechung/spreadr-python/README.md

 # getting started
 ## prerequisites
-There are also a few Python libraries that need to be installed, in order for the package to function: NumPy, Pandas, and NetworkX.
+There are a few Python libraries that need to be installed, in order for the package to function: NumPy, Pandas, and NetworkX.
 They can all be installed with pip by executing the pip install command as shown below:

 ```
 pip install numpy